 When I took over the newsletter, I wanted to give it a fresh look, find ways to hold readers’ attention, and do whatever I could to turn what they read into what they did.
 I created a new, bold set of logo graphics; added contact information for all our local elected officials in every edition; and prioritized links to volunteer opportunities where readers could take action instead of just getting angry or worried.

 In 2024, I started experimenting with further ways to keep and hold readers’ attention.
 I made sections shorter — usually no more than two sentences — and kept bolded headers to no more than four words each.
-(If I can work a joke in there, all the better.)
+(If I could work a joke in there, all the better.)
 I began using emoji to highlight new items and add color and visual appeal.

-Read recent issues of the newsletter.
-(Look for the names with emojis in them.)
+Read selected issues of the newsletter.

 During the 2021 governor’s race, I used the newsletter to distribute fact sheets I’d created based on my own research and publicly available data, challenging Republican talking points on key issues with hard facts and numbers.